T-Anh-k4/Platformer/README.md

-# 🎮 PlatformerTutorial - Java Game
+# 🎮 Platformer - Java Game

 > A 2D platformer game built from scratch using Java 🧱🕹️